 The University has a university-wide network "NICE" as its information infrastructure.

 Information Equipment such as computers are classified into those used university-wide such as those in the library and those provided by departments, research laboratories and other organizational units.
 Information resources are classified into various database provided by the library, information resources provided by each section through web, information resources that are opened to public via Internet, and other types of information resources.

-NICE is a network used on campus of Nagoya University.
-NICE will be used to access information and the Internet within the University.
-For details, please refer to the description of NICE posted on Information & Communications, Nagoya University.
+NICE is a network used on Nagoya University campuses.
+NICE is used to access information and the Internet within the University.
+For details, please refer to the NICE instruction page provided by Information & Communications (https://icts.nagoya-u.ac.jp/ja/services/nice/).